Politics of Nigeria: Commonwealth membership

-Nigeria's membership in the British Commonwealth began in 1960 and was suspended from 1995 to 1999 when the country became a state under military rule.
+Nigeria's membership in the British Commonwealth began in 1960 and was suspended from 1995 to 1999 when the country was under military rule.
 It was reinstated in 1999 when democracy was established with the Presidential Constitution and Fourth Republic of Nigeria, and it remains a part of the Commonwealth to this day.
 The Commonwealth Secretariat aims to help Nigeria detect and deter corruption within its federal government.
 In 2018, they taught numerous government officials and financial officers how to combat and condemn corruption within the nation.
 The Secretariat's involvement both in governmental and financial affairs created a better system for the transaction of goods and services in Nigeria with less risk of corruption.
 As of 2017, the Commonwealth has provided Nigeria with policies and resources for Great Britain's exit from the European Union and outlined the possible effects on Commonwealth nations and trade.
 The Commonwealth Secretariat has helped Nigeria in its natural resource fields such as oil and mining.
 They have helped with negotiations and the creation of fair bargains.
 The Commonwealth Secretariat has also provided Nigeria with access to their Connectivity Agenda, which allows nations under the Commonwealth to communicate and exchange ideas and policies to help each other with economic and domestic productivity.